Dane-Dawson/react-mini-coding-checkpoints/3-Melvin-the-Mediocre/README.md

 Pulling a rabbit out of a hat is a classic trick, but Melvin has no times for tricks, he's a master of ILLUSIONS!
 Let's see if we can make it SEEM as though the rabbit and hat switch places instead.

-To handle this let's take a look at all the needed pieces.
+To handle this let's take a look at all the needed pieces inside our `App` component.
 - There is a `showBunny` state set by default to false.
 - In the `App` component is an `<img>` with an src set to `hat`.
 - There is an image that has already been imported at the top of `App` as `bunny`.